Ontario Energy Market Highlights - 2026-03-11

 🔋 Generation Mix

-Nuclear output will maintain a steady contribution of approximately 9496 MW throughout the day.
-Hydro generation will fluctuate between 3559–5076 MW, while gas generation may reach up to 6260 MW during the evening ramp to meet the anticipated demand surge.
-Wind generation will range from 1207–3428 MW, and due to the cloud cover, solar is expected to peak at a relatively low 60 MW around midday.
-Collectively, these resources will provide a balanced mix to support today's electricity demand.
+Nuclear output will remain steady around 9590 MW, providing a stable base of power.
+Hydro generation will oscillate between 3591–4824 MW, providing a flexible source of power to meet fluctuating demand.
+Gas generation may increase to 3033 MW during the evening ramp to meet peak demand.
+Wind generation will range from 2044–3274 MW, depending on wind conditions, and solar generation is expected to peak near 80 MW around midday, limited by the cloudy conditions.
+Together, these resources will provide a balanced mix to meet today's electricity demand.

 🚧 Planned Outages